floooh/floooh.github.io/_posts/2017-06-09-webassembly-demystified.md

 also doesn't allow to call out into native code like Java Applets did via JNI.

-- **ActiveX and browser plugins** were native machine code DLLs where the security was built on trusting a 3rd-party, but mostly positive thinking.
+- **ActiveX and browser plugins** were native machine code DLLs where the security was built on trusting a 3rd-party and wishful thinking.
 With WebAssembly the trust rests solely on the browser maker and his ability to secure the browser sandbox.